masoudkarimif/masoudkarimif.github.io/content/posts/motivational-stuff.md

 This is a collection of videos and quotes I have found helpful whenever I felt like giving up what I was doing.
 Not that I’ve followed all of them all the time; but I have tried, and still am.

 ## On Being Passionate About What You're Doing
 Here's Steve Jobs (RIP) talking about why you need to love what you're doing.
-To get to the top of your field (regardless of the field), you need to continue doing it for a sustainable period of time.
+To get to the top of your field (regardless of the field), you need to continue doing it _"over a sustained period of time"_.
 And that's hard no matter what you're doing.
 If you don't love it, though, _"any rational person would give up,"_ he says.
 And if you give up early, you'll never get to the top 1% of your field.
 In a nutshell, choose something you love doing, otherwise, you'll probably end up having a mediocre career in your respected field.

 {{< youtube PznJqxon4zE >}}